 I’ve always known that communication is important.
-But I have become so grounded in its importance and more than ever, I truly practice what I preach.
-Using tools of communication effectively, I found that I can turn any sexual experience into one that is mutually beneficial for all parties involved with proper communication (and of course, consent).
+But I have become so grounded in its importance and, more than ever, I truly practice what I preach.
+Using communication tools effectively, I found that I can turn any sexual experience into one that is mutually beneficial for all parties involved with proper communication (and of course, consent).

 I’ve honed the ability to communicate my own desires while also listening to the desires of my partner.
 When it comes to ensuring that everyone is having a fun and sexy time, communication is always the best lubrication.

-Now that I’ve told you a little bit about me and my journey since starting Sex With Emily, I’d love to hear about you!
-Take a moment to fill out my survey and tell me what you like and how we can improve our content for you!
+Now that I’ve told you a little bit about me and what I have learned since starting Sex With Emily, I’d love to hear about you!
+If you have any questions or feel like sharing anything with me, shoot me a message to email@example.com.